 Turning to the sweeter side of the menu, the dessert knödel are true Hall of Fame representatives of Austrian and Viennese cuisine.
 Popular varieties include:

-The curd cheese or quark dumpling is a dessert in its own right, but also the basic dough typically used as the outer layer in fruit dumplings like the Marillenknödel (see below).
+The curd cheese or quark dumpling forms a dessert in its own right, but also provides the basic dough typically used as the outer layer in fruit dumplings like the Marillenknödel.

 Topfenknödel might consist of a quark, egg and butter dough, cooked in water, then rolled in fried breadcrumbs and dusted with icing sugar.